cyberphone/java-cfrg-spec/README.md

-The core issue is if CFRG algorithms should reuse the current EC classes.  *This specification is based on the the idea that the CFRG algoritms are too different from EC to be conveniently and locally retrofitted into the EC classes and interfaces.*
+The core issue is if CFRG algorithms should reuse the current EC classes.  *This specification is based on the the idea that the CFRG algoritms are too different from EC to be conveniently and logically retrofitted into the EC classes and interfaces.*

 As an example CFRG algorithms do not feature `ECPoint`, `coFactor`, or `ECField`.
 Futhermore, the PKIX draft does not reuse the
 ASN.1 definitions for EC either.

 The remaining question would then be what to call this new key type.
-Since both RFC 8037 and the CODE draft use the name "OKP" (Octect Key Point), is seems logical to adopt this name here as well.
+Since both RFC 8037 and the COSE draft use the name "OKP" (Octet Key Pair), is seems reasonable adopting this name here as well.

 Examples:
 `OKPKey`, `OKPPublicKey`, and `OKPPrivateKey`